pymupdf/PyMuPDF-Optional-Material/docs/faq.rst

 .. index::
    triple: extract;image;PDF
-   single: extractImage
+   pair: extractImage;examples

 How to Extract Images: PDF Documents
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Like any other "object" in a PDF, embedded images are identified by a cross reference number (xref, an integer).
+Like any other "object" in a PDF, embedded images are identified by a cross reference number (:data:`xref`, an integer).
 If you know this number, you have two ways to access the image's data.
 The following assumes you have opened a PDF under the name "doc":

 1. Create a :ref:`Pixmap` of the image with instruction ``pix = fitz.Pixmap(doc, xref)``.
 This method is **very** fast (single digit micro-seconds).
 The pixmap's properties (width, height, ...) will reflect the ones of the image.
 As usual, you can save it as a PNG via method :meth:`Pixmap.writePNG` (or get the corresponding binary data :meth:`Pixmap.getPNGData`).
 There is no way to tell which image format the embedded original has.